mnelson4/elijah/plugins/print-my-blog/readme.txt

 == Description ==

-Create a paper/PDF copy of your entire blog in one click!
+Create a paper/PDF copy of your entire blog in 2 clicks!
-A paper copy will be readable in 100 years- long after your website is taken down and your digital backups.
+A paper copy may  be readable in 100 years- long after your website is taken down and your digital backups are corrupted.
 "Print My Blog" makes this really easy: no need to print your blog posts one-by-one, or print unnecessary stuff like your sidebar widgets or footer.
 One click printing of your entire blog's contents in a format optimized for print.
-Plugin alternative to [blog2print](https://www.blog2print.com), except you can print with your own printer or even your browser's print-to-pdf feature.
+Plugin alternative to [blog2print](https://www.blog2print.com) and [blogbooker](https://blogbooker.com/), except you can print with your own printer or even your browser's print-to-pdf feature.

 No upsells, no premium version.
-Entirely supported by donations.

 = Why would I want to print my entire blog? =